game-chat/bylaws/article-1.md

 **(e)** If, at the conclusion of a vote, no single Member receives a plurality, The Acting Officer administers a runoff vote between the Members who tied for the highest number of votes.

 **(f)** If an Election does not conclude by the end of the day, the Acting Officer is immediately removed from office and the Election is terminated.
-The Membership must select an Acting Officer by Consensus to administer the subsequent election.
+The Membership must select an Acting Officer by Consensus to administer the subsequent Election.